LukasProgram/LaneNet-Masterwork/lanenet-lane-detection-master/README.md

 ```

 The result is a binary file named graph_optimized.pb, which can be load with the tensorflow API for mobile devices.
 Our inference graph files are available here [graph_weights](https://nextcloud.os.in.tum.de/s/graph_files)

+## Future Work

+Recently the LaneNet implementation was updated.
+In order to allow a better comparison of model weights in the future, the same dataset was traninert with the new implementation.
+The model weights are available [here](https://nextcloud.os.in.tum.de/s/updated_lanenet_model_weights)